 The core includes a single-cycle multiplier and a system tick timer.

 8.2 AHB multilayer matrix

-The AHB multilayer matrix supports two masters, the M0+ core and the DMA.
+The AHB multilayer matrix supports three masters, the M0+ core, the DMA, and the USB.
 All masters can access all slaves (peripherals and memories).